Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Exact dimension reduction

+Reductions from two to one equation and from $\beta$ to $\beta-1$ are similar. \begin{lemma}[]{The GLV equations are ($\beta, \beta-1$)-reducible via IS.} \end{lemma} \begin{proof} The original model for $\beta$ species is:

-At this point, we want to rewrite $x_S$ in terms of the remaining $S-1$ variables, but we could use any of the first $S-1$ equations to do so.
-Without loss of generality, we can choose the first one, \ref{eq:1}:
+At this point, we want to rewrite $x_\beta$ in terms of the remaining $\beta-1$ variables, but we could use any of the first $\beta-1$ equations to do so.
+Without loss of generality, we choose the second to last one: